MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-80-Stations-Maritime-Services/subpart-E-General-Technical-Standards/section-80.213.md

 (i) They must respond on all their frequencies with a maximum range error equivalent to 100 meters;

 (ii) They must use a Morse encoding of “PS” (dot-dash-dash-dot, dot-dot-dot), meaning “You should not come any closer”.
-The width of a Morse dot is defined as equal to the width of a space and 1/3 of the width of a Morse dash;
+The width of a Morse dot is defined as equal to the width of a space and1/3 of the width of a Morse dash;

 (iii) When they employ swept frequency techniques they must not transmit on any frequency for more than 10 seconds in any 120 second period;